Get a step-by-step guide to creating a new client onboarding system that can be automated to save time and improve client service.

 - If you identify small changes or fixes that need to be made, handle them immediately.

-Also, as your business grows the type of clients you work with and the type of projects you take will shift, and your onboarding process will need to be updated to reflect that.
+Also, as your business grows the type of clients you work with and the type of projects you accept will shift, and your onboarding process will need to be updated to reflect that.
 You also may need to update the content to reflect any changes in technology or tools used.

 Creating a documented, automated onboarding system for new clients can sound unfriendly and cold.
 In a technology-dominated world where relationships and personal connections are more important and valuable than ever, talking about automating client onboarding with software may seem counter-intuitive.